MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/walkthrough-register-dynamics-365-app-azure-active-directory.md

     ![Create app registration](media/Azure-create-reg-app.png "Create app registration")

 7. Select **Create** in the lower part of the page to continue.
 The newly registered app appears on the page.
-Click the app to open the information page for the app.
+Click the app to open the app information page.

-1. On the app info page, hover over **Application ID** (earlier known as **Client ID**) value, and select the **Click to copy** icon to copy the value as you’ll need to specify this in your application’s authentication code or app.config file where appropriate.
+1. On the app information page, hover over **Application ID** (earlier known as **Client ID**) value, and select the **Click to copy** icon to copy the value as you’ll need to specify this in your application’s authentication code or app.config file where appropriate.

     ![Copy application ID](media/Azure-copy-app-id.png "Copy application ID")